Transductive Information Maximization For Few-Shot Learning: Experiments

 \subsection{Ablation study}

-\textbf{Influence of each term: } We now assess the impact of each term in our loss in Eq. (\ref{eq:tim_objective})\footnote{The $\textbf{W}$ and $\textbf{q}$ updates of TIM-ADM associated to each configuration can be found in supp. material.} on the final performance of our methods.
+\textbf{Influence of each term: } We now assess the impact of each term\footnote{The $\textbf{W}$ and $\textbf{q}$ updates of TIM-ADM associated to each configuration can be found in the supplementary material.} in our loss in Eq. (\ref{eq:tim_objective}) on the final performance of our methods.
 The results are reported in \autoref{tab:ablation_effect_terms}.
-We observe that the integration of the three terms in our loss consistently outperforms any other configuration.
-Interestingly, the absence of the marginal entropy $\widehat{\mathcal{H}}(Y_\mathcal{Q})$ in both TIM-GD and TIM-ADM (referred to as TIM-GD $\{\textbf{W}\}$ and TIM-ADM $\{\textbf{W}\}$) leads to poor performances.
-Such behavior results from the conditional entropy term yielding degenerate solutions (assigning all query samples to a single class) on numerous tasks, and emphasizes the importance of the marginal entropy term $\widehat{\mathcal{H}}(Y_\mathcal{Q})$ in our loss (\ref{eq:tim_objective}), that acts as a powerful regularizer to prevent such trivial solutions.
+We observe that integrating the three terms in our loss consistently outperforms any other configuration.
+Interestingly, removing the label-marginal entropy, $\widehat{\mathcal{H}}(Y_\mathcal{Q})$, reduces significantly the performances in both TIM-GD and TIM-ADM, particularly when only classifier weights $\textbf{W}$ are updated and feature extractor $\boldsymbol{\phi}$ is fixed.
+Such a behavior could be explained by the following fact: the conditional entropy term, $\mathcal{\widehat{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$, may yield degenerate solutions (assigning all query samples to a single class) on numerous tasks, when used alone.
+This emphasizes the importance of the label-marginal entropy term $\widehat{\mathcal{H}}(Y_\mathcal{Q})$ in our loss (\ref{eq:tim_objective}), which acts as a powerful regularizer to prevent such trivial solutions.